-Standing Orders are the written rules of Barnham & Eastergate Parish Council.
-They are not the same as the policies of a Council but they may refer to them.
+Standing orders are the written rules of Barnham and Eastergate Parish Council.
+Standing orders are essential to regulate the proceedings of a meeting.
+A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
+The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.